Skip to main content

 I wanted to pass the N2/N1 in one year, by spending 2-4 hours per day studying Japanese.

 That did not happen.
-I didn’t take the JLPT (but I know I’m not at the N1 level yet) and I didn’t spend that much time on Japanese.
-I started a new company this year (totally unforeseen at the time of starting my Japanese), and naturally, the startup takes precedence.
+I didn’t take the JLPT (but I know I’m not at the N1 level yet).
+I started a new company this year (totally unforeseen at the time of starting my Japanese), and naturally, the startup takes precedence, so my study time per day went down to 30mins max on most days.

 Today, I can comprehend a surprising amount of speech in Japanese.
 Most sentence patterns are drilled into my brain to an extent that native Japanese people are shocked at how pera-pera (=fluent) I am.